 5.2.4.4 Visits and complaints

 More outside visits and more contact with families is something which children feel that they badly need while they are in custody.
 In Bosnia, children in custody complain that they face high charges to call their families by phone.
-In Ukraine, restriction of children’s contact with their families is very common: “My mother called me once…[I] was not given the chance to talk to my mom.”
+In Ukraine, the restriction of children’s contact with their families is very common: “My mother called me once…[I] was not given the chance to talk to her.”
 Children in Ukraine report complex procedures to receive permission for family visits, and even report the refusal of such visits as punishment for undesirable behaviour.
-In the Netherlands, children particularly emphasise the possibility of the involvement of their families in their treatment and support whilst in custody.
+In the Netherlands, children stress that they would like their families to be involved in their treatment and support while in custody.

 Adequate complaints mechanisms are cited by children as an important safeguard against violence in prison.
-Yet children report feeling like they are not taken seriously when they make complaints: “It will get thrown out” and children in the Netherlands report instances in which they have not had any response at all after making complaints.
+Yet children report feeling like they are not taken seriously when they make complaints and children in the Netherlands report instances in which they have not had any response at all after making complaints.
 Children would like to be involved in the establishment of complaints policies, and they would like to see practical changes, such as the setting of a time limit within which their complaint should be dealt with.

-5.2.4.5 Crime prevention and alternatives to the criminal justice system
+Crime prevention and alternatives to the criminal justice system

 Research indicates that the early criminalisation of children fails to tackle criminal behaviour, and that problem behaviour should be dealt with by the welfare system, not the criminal justice system.
 Children agree with this point.
 In Bosnia and Herzegovina, children: “[B]elieve that they shall, following release, be only ‘worse’ than they were before.”
 The Council of Europe consultation shows that only 30% of all children involved with the justice system believe that it is best placed to deal with the problems they face.
-Most children feel that the justice system is beset with problems whereby adults cannot adequately communicate or empathise with children and that: “[T]hey work too slow while children suffer.”
+Most children feel that the justice system is beset with problems whereby adults cannot adequately communicate or empathise with children and that: “[T]hey work too slowly while children suffer.”

 Children strongly feel that there is a need to prioritise alternatives to custody.
 In Ukraine, it is necessary to make greater use of bail and house arrest, and to prioritise therapeutic interventions rather than custodial measures.
-One Belgian child states that: “If I had to pick my own sentence, I would choose to do community service, or working at a project or something like that.
+One Belgian child states that: “If I had to pick my own sentence, I would choose to do community service, or work at a project or something like that.
 In that way problems are addressed that should be addressed.”
 Children consulted as part of the Council of Europe research propose mediation and arbitration and “giving children a chance” as alternative solutions.
 Research with children also indicates that they need to have the opportunity to solve their own problems, and to be given more responsibility over how to do that.

-Children also believe that there is much that can be done to prevent crime in the first place.
-In England, children feel that better leisure activities in their local areas would help to prevent them from getting involved in crime.
+Children also believe that there is much that can be done to prevent crime.
+In England, children feel that the provision of more suitable leisure activities in their local areas would help to prevent them from getting involved in crime.
 This is particularly of concern at a time when resources for local activities for young people are being withdrawn.